 He is on the Creative Team with the Musical Theatre Competitions of America.
 MTCA is an Educational Musical Theater Festival filled with Performance Opportunities, Master Classes, and Competition.

-He is also the Dean of Admissions with The Young Americans College of the Performing Arts.
+Thomas is also the Dean of Admissions with The Young Americans College of the Performing Arts.
 The Young Americans College of the Performing Arts is an accredited performing arts college with a unique curriculum for future performers.
 Students have the opportunity to study their craft, travel around the globe, perform on stage, and help communities in the process.

-Thomas is also the Content Specialist/Consultant for Theatre for the REACH Grant.
+He is also the Content Specialist/Consultant for Theatre for the REACH Grant.
 Race, Equity, Arts and Cultural History (REACH), the project seeks to establish a national, replicable model to strengthen arts learning in U.S. schools and harness the effectiveness of arts integration as a catalyst for increasing student engagement and achievement across multiple content areas.

-He also worked for The Walt Disney Company for 15 years, primarily as the Disney Youth Programs Sales Manager for Disney Performing Arts at the Disneyland® Resort.
+Thomas also worked for The Walt Disney Company for 15 years, primarily as the Disney Youth Programs Sales Manager for Disney Performing Arts at the Disneyland® Resort.
 Under his award winning leadership, his team created “Disney Performing Arts presents: An Educators Summit: Inspiring Brilliance”, a 2 day Summit which hosted educators from around the world.
 He also developed the first individual workshop opportunity for students at The Walt Disney Company called “Disney Performing Arts Open Enrollment”, as well as the first “Disney Performing Arts Conservatory.”

 Before starting his career at Disney, Thomas performed on Broadway in the revival of Grease! as well as tours of Grease!, Smokey Joe’s Cafe, Chicago, and South Pacific.
 He has worked as a choreographer for over 20 years, his credits include off-Broadway productions of original work with the cast of the Broadway’s [title of show], and productions for over a dozen high schools & colleges.